Control VR Gloves Delivers Gesture Control for the Oculus Rift

 - Playing computer games, including fast-twitch first-person shooters and MMORPGs

 Control VR funding goal is set at $250,000.
 A pledge of $350 will get you a single-arm system complete with 10 inertial sensors, and the SDK (software development kit) with tutorials.
 While a $600 donation buys you the two-arm system complete with 19 inertial sensors, including the SDK software and tutorials.
 Each kit also comes with 10+ games and demo applications.
-The company is expected to ship its Control VR systems to all backers who pledged $350 or more by December of this year, with a second wave of orders arriving in January 2015.
+The company is expected to ship its Control VR systems to all backers who pledged $350 or more by December of this year, with the second wave of orders arriving in January 2015.

 While the campaign is underway, you can pledge at the Kickstarter page right here.